Forward: Note that although I have updated it a bit, I wrote this article around the end of the last century. I will accept

 really clever people who make websites work - the back-end development if you will.
 I mean those scientists who develop search

-engine algorithms and programmers that make online databases work, virtual reality real and games play and so on.
+engine algorithms and programmers that make online databases work, virtual reality real, augmented reality augment, games play, artificial intelligence intelligent and so on, and so on.

 Now, whilst you will never find me writing a book on any scientific subject, that does not mean some